AryanJain-21/AryanJain-21/README.md

 ## Data Analyst and Software Developer

 - 🔭 I’m currently working on my education at Northeastern University and looking for opportunities for this Summer.
-- 🌱 I’m currently learning cloud computing, AWS/Azure.
+- 🌱 I’m currently learning frontend development.
 - 📫 How to reach me: My email is aryan.km.jain@gmail.com
 - ⚡ Currently, I am proficient in Python, SQLite/SQL, Java, C++, C, R, CSS, HTML
 - Fun fact: I am highly involved with the South Asian community at Northeastern and working on a cultural performance.